 Looking for a movie that best captures the realities of a restaurant owner’s life?
 Anyone who has worked in a restaurant knows that it’s filled with excitement, drama, and comedy — the perfect recipe for a great movie.
-From fictional comedies to documentaries and everything in between, here are our top five favourite films for restaurant owners.
+From fictional comedies to documentaries and everything in between such as food related podcasts, here are our top five favourite films for restaurant owners.

 1. Jiro Dreams Of Sushi

 “Jiro Dreams of Sushi” is an entertaining, inspiring, and informative documentary that will become a fast favourite for any chef or restaurateur looking for some wisdom.
 This film tells the story of Jiro, the master sushi chef who has dedicated his working life to establishing his restaurant business.
 From building relationships with vendors, enhancing culinary skills, and being open to learning from everyone, this film showcases Jiro’s process and captures the many useful lessons most restaurateurs are familiar with.

 This tasty flick focuses on the entrepreneurial journey of the chef, Carl Casper, who quits his job at a well-known restaurant and decides to start his own business.
 This 2015 comedy-drama film stars Jon Favreau (who also directed and produced), Sofia Vergara, Robert Downey Jr., Scarlett Johansson, and Dustin Hoffman.
 Along the way, Carl faces many challenges and struggles, but pays more attention to his hardships as a learning opportunity to grow personally and professionally.
 This is a must-watch movie for any entrepreneur who wants to own a restaurant or feels stuck doing something they don’t love.